 This church could’ve been the best-looking in the bunch.
 Perhaps decades ago, it was a breathtaking sight: an old stone church, built in 1621, overlooking a slope dotted by tableaux of the Stations of the Cross.
 These days, views of both the church and the statues had been crowded out by awkwardly-placed, newly-constructed structures.
 While I understood that the parish was merely maximizing the use of the church lot, aesthetics should’ve been taken into consideration as well.
 After all, such cathedrals were not just places of worship but also cultural relics.

 Though tempted to take photos, I decided to stay put on the pew and listen to the homily.
 The Scripture reading was immediately familiar: the famous Pericope Adulterae from the Gospel of John.
-To me, it contains the Great Equalizer, one of the most dramatic statements by Jesus: “He who has not sinned among you cast the first stone.”
+To me, it contained the Great Equalizer, one of the most dramatic statements by Jesus: “He who has not sinned among you cast the first stone.”
 In a sentence, it rendered all of humanity – great or small, woman or man, Baptist or Catholic, adulteress or religious leader – on equal footing in the eyes of God.
-We are all miserably flawed beings – no valid cause for judgment and discrimination.
-But the passage also contains the most powerful statement of hope and redemption: “Neither do I condemn you; go and sin no more.”
-That’s the essence of Christianity right there – in two biblical sound bites.
+We were all miserably flawed beings – no valid cause for judgment and discrimination.
+But the passage also contained the most powerful statement of hope and redemption: “Neither do I condemn you; go and sin no more.”
+That was the essence of Christianity right there – in two biblical sound bites.